lestoni/pug/api/Readme.md

-#PUG api powered by node express and mongo
+#PUG api powered by node express and mongo.

 ###Author
 @JohnAdamsy for Coders4Africa